ANSWERS TO FAQ´S:

 ****PLEASE READ BEFORE & AFTER ARRIVAL****

 * Prices are in US dollars & all present tenants get first option to book for the following season.
-PLEASE CONTACT US WITH CONCERNS, NOT OWNERS OR CARETAKERS, AS WE ARE HIRED BY THE OWNER FOR DEALING WITH ISSUES.
+PLEASE CONTACT US WITH CONCERNS after arrival.
+We do try to check in frequently, but ´no news is good news´if we don´t hear from you!

 * Properties are NOT available for the months of July/August, unless specified with a ´YR´ for year round.
 Most are summer vacation homes for Mexican locals who do not use them in the winter.